jasp-stats/jaspMixedModels/inst/help/MixedModelsBGLMM.md

   - Distribution function which likelihood will be used for the dependent variable.

 #### Link
-  - Link function that will be used to the mean parameter of the selected distribution function.
+  - Link function that will be used to model the mean parameter of the selected distribution function.

 #### Run Analysis
 Press the button to run the analysis.
 Model relevant changes in the settings will not be applied until the button is pressed.